The Clear Edge

 Action 3: Build your financial buffer or prove growth

-If Test 4 failed, calculate the exact amount needed to reach a 6-month runway.
-Set a monthly savings target.
-OR focus on growth to hit 20%+ monthly for 3 months.
-Check progress weekly until you pass.
+1. If Test 4 failed, calculate the exact dollar amount needed to reach a 6‑month runway.

-The difference between $35K stuck and $75K scaling isn’t hiring when you feel ready.
-It’s hiring when the math proves you’re ready.
+The difference between $35K stuck and $75K scaling isn’t hiring when you feel ready—it’s hiring when the math proves you’re ready.

 Q: How does the 4-Test Hiring Calculator prevent $85K cash crises and $240K in missed growth?